 Medical & Science Expertise

-Bioclinica’s core management team comprises industry leaders and experts representing scientific, medical, technology, clinical operations, and business facets supporting successful clinical development.
+Bioclinica’s management team comprises industry leaders and experts representing scientific, medical, technology, clinical operations, and business facets supporting successful clinical development.

 Michael O’Neal, MD